Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 - [frida](https://www.frida.re/) (alla fine non credo di trattarlo, al momento comunque non c'è)

 ## **Binary Analysis**
-First of all, try to run strings to see if we found something useful:
+First of all, we try to run strings to see if there is something readable and usefull inside the binary:
 ```
 $ strings ./wysiNwyg
 ...